ilopmar/grails-ducksboard-api/README.md

 Change Log
 ----------

 * v0.2 - 12/Jul/2012 - Changed Integer values to Long.
-Added methods to push values to a Leaderboard and a Timeline widget
+Added methods to push values to a Leaderboard and a Timeline widget and to push Images
 * v0.1 - 16/Jun/2012 - First version